David Tyrrell (physician): Biography

 Tyrrell was born on 19 June 1925 to Sidney Tyrrell and Agnes Kate Blewett.
 He had a younger brother Andrew.
 He attended elementary schools at Ashford, Middlesex.
 His family moved to Sheffield in 1940, where he completed secondary education at King Edward VII School.
 While studying medicine at the University of Sheffield he suffered from a detached retina, which meant he was exempted from military conscription, and had a lifelong preference for monocular microscopes.
 He graduated in 1948 and earned membership of the Royal College of Physicians in 1949.
 During those years he worked as a house physician at the Professorial Medical Unit of Sheffield Royal Hospital and at the City General Hospital in Sheffield.
 He was appointed as the first Research Registrar post under the Hospital Endowment Fund of Sheffield in 1950.

 He moved to the Rockefeller Institute in New York to work under Frank Horsfall as an assistant from 1951 to 1954.
 He was briefly enrolled in the US Army during the Korean War (1950–1953).
 In 1954, he gained an appointment as External Scientific Staff of the Medical Research Council at the Virus Research Laboratory in Sheffield, where he worked until 1957.
-Upon an invitation from Sir Harold Himsworth, Secretary of MRC, he moved to the MRC's Common Cold Unit on the outskirts of Salisbury on 1 April 1957, becoming its head from 1962 succeeding Christopher Andrewes.
+Upon an invitation from Sir Harold Himsworth, Secretary of MRC, he moved to the MRC's Common Cold Unit (CCU) on the outskirts of Salisbury on 1 April 1957, becoming its head from 1962 succeeding Christopher Andrewes.
 He was also appointed as head of the Division of Communicable Diseases in 1967 and then deputy director of the MRC's Clinical Research Centre at Northwick Park Hospital, Harrow, Middlesex, in 1970, while still attached to CCU.
 The Clinical Research Centre was closed in 1984 following which Tyrrell returned full time at CCU in 1985, and remained there until its official closure in 1990.

 In the 1960s, after June Almeida produced the first images of the rubella virus using immune-electronmicroscopy, Tyrrell and Almeida worked on characterising a new type of viruses, now called coronaviruses.

 He retired from the Common Cold Unit in 1990 and subsequently carried out research at the Centre for Applied Microbiology and Research at Porton Down, where he also worked on his scientific autobiography, Cold Wars: The Fight Against the Common Cold.
 He died of prostate cancer on 2 May 2005 at Salisbury.